funkatron/draw-things-grpcservercli-installer/README.md

     print(f"Error occurred: {e}")
 ```

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Documentation

 ### Package Documentation
 - [API Documentation](API.md): Documentation for this package's utilities and functions
 - [CLI Reference](CLI.md): Complete reference for the `dts-util` command-line tool
+- [Changelog](CHANGELOG.md): History of changes to this project

 ### Draw Things gRPC Server Documentation
 - [Protocol Buffer Specifications](PROTOBUF.md): Documentation of the gRPC server's API and message definitions